IndhuSubash-2007/GROUP-A/GAMAT201-MATHEMATICS FOR INFORMATION SCIENCE – 2 .md

 - Kernel and Range of linear transformations, their basis
 - Rank and Nullity, Sum of Rank and Nullity (no proof)
 - Matrices for Linear Transformations
-*Textbook Reference: Text 2 – Sections 6.1 to 6.3*

 ---